shshemi/tabiew/tutorial/tutorial.md

 ## Fuzzy Search

-Tabiew can perform fast fuzzy searches across all columns of the visible data frame.
-Press `/` to enter the fuzzy search mode.
+You can perform fast fuzzy searches across all columns while in table view by pressing `/` to enter the fuzzy search mode.
 Typing while in search mode filters the data frame according to the entered term.
-Press `enter` to apply the filter to the data frame, or rollback by pressing `esc` or deleting the entire search term, including `/`.
+Press `enter` to apply the filter to the data frame.
+Otherwise, rollback by pressing `esc` or deleting the entire search term, including `/`.

 ![image not found](images/search.png)